Iwata Nakayama

-Years Aboard in New York and Paris
+Years Abroad in New York and Paris

 With his practical skills, he established his own studio, Laquan Studio, on the fashionable 5th Avenue and found success as a professional portrait photographer.
 In New York City, he had contact with several other Japanese painters such as Toshi Shimizu.
 He also had a relationship with Japanese German American poet Sadakichi Hartmann who was also very active as a photo critic, publishing in Camera Note and Camera Work edited by Alfred Stieglitz.
 Nakayama took several portraits of Hartmann.
 The grittiness of Nayakama's urbanscape photographs of New York City, quite a contrast with his earlier dreamlike landscapes, might be attributed to his contact with Hartmann who had a reputation as the "King of Bohemia" in the Greenwich Village.
 Curator of Shoto Museum of Art, Yuri Mitsuda says that, "Perhaps the most significant influence that Nakayama acquired from the talented and rebellious Sadakichi was a sincere commitment to art and a critical spirit, which he would display in his later years."

-French Indian dancer Nyota Inoyka, who Nakayama met in New York, convinced him to move to Paris.
+French Indian dancer Nyota Inoyka, whom Nakayama met in New York, convinced him to move to Paris.
 He sold his photography studio, Laquan Studio, and he arrived in Paris in 1926 where he worked as a commercial photographer for 15 years.
 He lived in the Montparnasse area of the city and had interactions with fellow Japanese expatriate painters Tsuguhara Foujita, Kinosuke Ebihara, Futurist painter Enrico Prampolini, and Surrealist Photographer Man Ray.
 Nakayama published photographs of Prampolini's performance, Futurist Pantomime, in Kōga (光画) in 1933.
 He also brought some of Man Ray's work back to Japan to exhibit with the Ashiya Camera Club.
 These two artists in particular were a strong influence on him during his years in Paris.

 In 1927, the family traveled to Berlin and Spain before returning to Japan later that year on the Trans-Siberian Express.